e-sensing/sits/README.md

     Landsat-8 and CBERS-4 images.
 3. Digital Earth Africa (DEAFRICA): Open data collection of Sentinel-2/2A and Landsat-8 for Africa.
+4. Microsoft Planetary Computer (MSPC): Open data collection of Sentinel-2/2A and Landsat-8.
-4. USGS: Landsat-4/5/7/8 collections, which are not open data.
+5. USGS: Landsat-4/5/7/8 collections, which are not open data.

 Open data collections do not require payment of access fees to cloud providers.
 Except for those in the Brazil Data Cube, these collections